Apartment Room Share NYC: The Ultimate Renting Guide

 Have Your Credit and Income Info Handy Before You Begin

-Just like applying for an entire apartment, each applicant must fill out an application, have their credit run and submit income documentation.
+First, just like applying for an entire apartment, each applicant must fill out an application, have their credit run, and submit income documentation.

 Know Your Credit Score

-Before you start this process, it’s critical to know what your credit score is and what appears on your credit report.
+Before you start this process, knowing your credit score and what appears on your credit report is critical.

 We recommend tracking your credit throughout the year by subscribing to sites like Credit Karma or Transunion.